Geautomatiseerd vacatures beheren op Academic Positions

 Questions - According to textbooks, ribosomes work individually to produce proteins.
 However, recent insights from our lab and others show multiple ribosomes cooperate as they translate mRNA.
 This cooperation may well be essential to produce multi-protein complexes faithfully.
 In our group, we aim to elucidate the highly diverse and broad implications.
 Questions include: Do ribosomes synchronize their translation activity in real-time, like a sequence of cars in traffic?
 Are mRNA secondary structures and/or direct interactions between ribosomes involved?
 How do the two (or more) protein chains synthesized by these multiple ribosomes fold together to form protein complexes?
 How many ribosomes cooperate together?
 Can we see cooperation between ribosomes that translate different RNA messages?
 Given the novelty of these fundamental questions in this rapidly expanding field, you will have a unique chance to address them first.

 Approach - You will directly follow the unknown dynamics of ribosome translation, protein folding and assembly, and chaperone guidance.
 This is enabled using optical tweezers combined with single-molecule fluorescence, which detect changes in individual molecules at nanometer and millisecond resolution.
-Direct collaboration with our partners provides complementary genome-wide in-vivo data.
+In collaboration with our partners, you will also use selective ribosome profiling – an RNA sequencing method that provides high-level data across the genome an in-vivo.
 This first look may reveal a host of unexpected phenomena.
-You will develop new experimental schemes, use cutting-edge single-molecule fluorescence and manipulation methods, adapt existing biochemical protocols, analyze the complex temporal data, formulation of new models, and explain your findings in high-level scientific papers.
+You will develop new experimental schemes, Use cutting-edge single-molecule fluorescence and manipulation methods, Adapt existing biochemical protocols, Analyze the complex temporal data, formulation of new models, And explain your findings in high-level scientific papers.

 International team - You will be part of a collaboration with leading groups at Heidelberg University and the ETH in Zurich, which use novel sequencing and cryo-EM methods.
 By working within this motivated group of young scientists, you will obtain a unique training, understanding and skill set in this expanding field.
 By integrating these approaches, you will provide insights of unprecedented detail, spanning from the cellular to the atomic level, from in vivo to in vitro, from genome-wide patterns to molecular mechanisms, and from bacteria to human cells.